-In a line of white houses down Holman St, you will find Project Row Houses, a place that is enriching the lives of the Third Ward community through art.
+In a line of white houses down Holman Street, you will find Project Row Houses, a place that is enriching the lives of the Third Ward community through art.

-But in an area under such a high risk of gentrification, PRH can’t just be like other art installations, and for the artists who have and are inhabiting this space, it’s definitely not.
+But in an area like the Third Ward that is struggling under the grip of gentrification, PRH can’t just be like other art installations, and for the artists who have and are inhabiting this space, it’s definitely not.

 “Often times, art galleries and stuff like that are a part of gentrification,” said Colby Deal, a UH alumnus who did an installation last August.
 “But Project Row Houses uses its resources, power and the platform its created to give back to this community.”

-When the controversial $38 million renovation was done to Emancipation Park, PRH got together with local businesses, organizations and residents to create the Emancipation Economic Development Council, which focuses on revitalizing the economy of the Third Ward without erasing its identity, instead focusing on preserving its history and culture.
+When the controversial $33.6 million renovations were made to Emancipation Park last year, PRH got together with local businesses, organizations and residents to create the Emancipation Economic Development Council, which focuses on revitalizing the economy of the Third Ward without erasing its identity, instead focusing on preserving its history and culture.

 Empowering the community